Click here to explore the dashboard on central bank digital currency

 Negative foreseen impacts on data protection:

-- European Central Bank, A digital euro – 2021
+- European Central Bank, Report on a digital euro, 2020

 - Institute and Faculty of Actuaries, Understanding Central Bank Digital Currencies (CBDC), March 2019